 Who doesn’t love the beach?!
 The wind blowing through your hair, the sand in your toes, the clear blue skies.
-You’ll definitely want to bring some sort of camera with you and if you’ve ended up on this website, there’s a good chance that it’s a film camera.
+You’ll definitely want to bring a camera with you and if you’ve ended up on this website, there’s a good chance that it’s going to be a film camera.

 Whether you’re on vacation, going to school, or a permanent resident, we’re here to help you find the best place to develop disposable cameras and film in Tampa.